OHI-Science/ohimanual/4_inform/ohi-inform.md

 # Communicate Results with Partners and Others

 Once you have identified your different groups and clarified the objectives for each, brainstorm different channels you can use for your communications and sort them by which would be most appropriate for each group.
 Think about the different needs of each group of your stakeholders.
-What information does each group need from you to meet their objectives or to perform your desired action/outcome?For example, stakeholders involved in decision making and planning that you would like to help engage in informed management actions would be more receptive to a well-laid out report rather than a newsletter, article or social media post.
+What information does each group need from you to meet their objectives or to perform your desired action/outcome?
+For example, stakeholders involved in decision making and planning that you would like to help engage in informed management actions would be more receptive to a well-laid out report rather than a newsletter, article or social media post.

 After selecting the proper communication tool for each group, begin planning the messages for each group.
 Here it might be helpful to start with the broadest group and end with the most specific.
 For each group, aim to answer questions such as: What are the main facts that the audience needs to know?
 How much background does your audience already have on this topic?
 When will these facts need to be communicated?
 What is the best channel to reach the audience?

 Make sure that each message is clear to each audience.
 For example, what are the absolutely necessary facts that a policy maker will need to know from your assessment to help them better manage your marine resources?
 How can you convey this information in the most direct, easily accessible way?
 This message will vastly differ from the one sent to the general public, whose main aim will be to increase awareness of ocean health and resource management.
 For examples, a past Ocean Health Index Global Assessment press release can be found at www.pacificlife.com/content/dam/paclife_corp/crp/public/about_pacific_life/foundation_community/strategic_focus/healthy_oceans/081512_Ocean_Health_Index_Media_Release.pdf and the report for policy makers from our West coast case study can be found at www.oceanhealthindex.org/Apps/OHI/Vault/Output?VaultID=7899&ts=1422972909

 It is important to remember that you may also want to include some of your stakeholders in this process.
 Partnering with some of your stakeholders might give you access to a broader demographic to help you amplify your message, and the OHI team can help too.

 For more information on how to identify and communicate with various stakeholders, use planning and strategy tools such as the ones listed under "Communications Skills" at www.mindtools.com.

 # Implement Policies and Management Interventions that Respond to the Priorities